 When you have extraordinary returns, as we did from 1982 through 1999, then usually the next 10 years aren’t very good. . . .
 [E]xceptional booms steal gains from the future.
 When the booms end, returns become subpar, so that average returns over the longer term fall back to the . . . norm.

 Therefore, If you are likely to need to sell stocks to raise cash within a period of less than 10 to 15 years, give serious consideration to reducing your common stock holdings while their prices are not depressed.
 By doing so, you will not need to be as concerned as you otherwise would about whether or not the prices of your common stock holdings will be depressed when you need the money.

 A Wall Street Journal article (7-6-03) provided the following advice:

 If you have 10 years until you will need your money, history suggests you have a good shot at earning decent gains with stocks.
 But once you get within five years of your goal, the risks rise appreciably and you should be looking to swap out of stocks and into bonds or money-market funds.

-However, while 10 years may generally be long enough to earn “decent gains,” it is not long enough to provide the degree of certainty that a prudent person should be willing to accept.
-As previously stated, a time horizon of at least 10 years and perhaps 15 years or more would be much more prudent.
+However, although 10 years may generally be long enough to earn “decent gains,” it is not long enough to provide the degree of certainty that a prudent person should be willing to accept.
+As previously indicated, a time horizon of 15 years or more might be more prudent.